-connection with the proposed audit of

-I,

-the Auditor does not have any conflicts of interest in respect of the audit; or

-the Auditor included in the attached document a description of all conflicts of interest, actual or perceived conflicts of interest, to the best of my knowledge, in respect of the audit, and an explanation of how such conflicts will be managed.
+- the Auditor does not have any conflicts of interest in respect of the audit; or - the Auditor included in the attached document a description of all conflicts of interest, actual or perceived conflicts of interest, to the best of my knowledge, in respect of the audit, and an explanation of how such conflicts will be managed.

 [Attach a separate document providing an explanation of all the conflicts of interest, and the proposed process to manage them.
 Submit this with the audit proposal.]

 Date

 Signed

 Name:

 Designation:

-Audit standards and principles B
+B Audit standards and principles